 Walnuts addition also makes these muffins a brain health food.
 As we have got plenty in there. 😉 Just one muffin will make your brain rock and dance all day! 😉

-TEXTURE AND FLAVOR OF WHOLE WHEAT BANANA BREAD MUFFINS
+TEXTURE AND FLAVOR

-- I topped them with some nuts and a sprinkle of fiber (oats).
-This lovely chewy-crunch from walnuts and mild sweetness from honey, raisins, oh and also brown sugar when gets mixed with banana and a hint of clear vanilla, you reach muffin oblivion!
+- I topped them with some nuts and a sprinkle of fiber (oats).Certainly, when chewy-crunch from walnuts and mild sweetness from raisins gets mixed with banana and a hint of vanilla, you reach healthy muffin oblivion!

 - Beautifully domed